Thai opposition leader meets military head as crisis deepens

 She also faces charges of dereliction of duty over a state rice subsidy scheme that has incurred billions of dollars in losses and left hundreds of thousands of farmers unpaid.

-But supporters of the Shinawatras have vowed to resist efforts to unseat Yingluck and they plan a big rally on the outskirts of Bangkok on May 6.
-Both sides can whip up large crowds and both have armed activists in their ranks.

-Abhisit, who has taken part in some of anti-government rallies, launched his reconciliation bid saying he wanted to avert more violence.

-But his proposal for an election to take place alongside political reforms has met with a lukewarm response from both pro-government leaders and protest leader Suthep.
+So far, opposition leader Abhisit's proposal for an election to take place alongside political reforms has met with a lukewarm response from both pro-government "red shirt" leaders and protest leader Suthep.

+The protesters disrupted a February 2 general election, which was nullified by a court in March, and insist there should be no new vote until reforms are in place.

+"As long as this putrid regime festers, our country cannot heal and move on," Suthep told supporters on Sunday.

-The cabinet on Monday extended an Internal Security Act in Bangkok and surrounding provinces until June 30.
-It allows the authorities to impose curfews, operate checkpoints and restrict the movement of protesters.
+A cabinet meeting on Monday was set to extend an Internal Security Act in Bangkok and surrounding provinces by another two

+months.
+It allows the authorities to impose curfews, operate checkpoints and restrict the movement of protesters as needed.

 However, it has done little to curb the protests and the government has been reluctant to use force against protesters for fear of a backlash.

+Adding to escalating tensions, leaders of the red shirt movement plan a series of rallies in the provinces this week to show their support for the government.
+They have vowed to protect Yingluck if it looks like she will be forced out.

-(Additional reporting by Aukkarapon Niyomyat and Panarat Thepgumpanat; Editing by Alan Raybould and Robert Birsel)
+(Additional reporting by Aukkarapon Niyomyat and Panarat Thepgumpanat; Editing by Alan Raybould and Paul Tait)